intel/llvm/sycl/doc/SYCLCompilerUserManual.md

     - per_source - a separate device code module is created for each source (translation unit).
-Each device code module will contain a bunch of kernels grouped on per-source basis and all their dependencies, i.e. all used variables and called functions, including functions from other translation units marked with `SYCL_EXTERNAL` macro.
+Each device code module will contain a bunch of kernels grouped on per-source basis and all their dependencies, i.e. all used variables and called functions, including the `SYCL_EXTERNAL` macro-marked functions from other translation units.
     - off - no device code split.
     NOTE: By default device code split is 'off' - all kernels go into a single module.